Undergraduate programs in

 In a survey of recent alumni:

-of respondents in this major reported that they were employed or attending or planning to attend graduate school within a year of graduation.
+100% of respondents in this major reported that they were employed or attending or planning to attend graduate school within six months of graduation.

-of those recent alumni reporting employment responded that they had landed their positions within three months of graduation.
+100% of those alumni reporting employment responded that they landed their positions within six months of graduation.

-was the mean annual reported salary for recent alumni of the social sciences following their first year after graduation.
+$49K was the mean annual reported salary for social science alumni following their first year after graduation.